The Royal Society of St. George was founded in 1894 with the noble object of promoting "Englishness" and the English way of life.

 The Society quickly attracted the support of many distinguished public figures in England and throughout the then British Empire.
 Its first Royal Patron was Queen Victoria; and the society has enjoyed the Patronage of every reigning monarch from that day to this.

-Our present sovereign, Her Majesty Queen Elizabeth II, in 1963, bestowed a notable honour by granting the Society its own Royal Charter, a distinction of which its members are justifiably proud.
+Her Majesty Queen Elizabeth II, in 1963, bestowed a notable honour by granting the Society its own Royal Charter, a distinction of which its members are justifiably proud.